API#

 }

-can only be set at new peer creation.
+can only be set when adding a new peer./config/stream/upstreams/<upstream>/servers/<name>#<upstream>upstream block;

 server backend.example.com:8080 service=_example._tcp resolve;